+(Registrant's telephone number, including area code)
-Securities registered pursuant to section 12(b) of the Act:

-Tit tle of each class Trading Symbol(s) Name of each exchar ige on which registered Common Stock, par value \$0.01 AM New York S tock Exchange Securities Registe ered Pursuant to Section 12 (g) of the Act: None.
-Indicate by check mark if the registrant is a well-known season ed issuer, as defined in Rul e 405 of the Securities Act. 🗵 Yes s □ No Indicate by check mark if the registrant is not required to file re ports pursuant to Section 1 3 or Section 15(d) of the Act. □ Y es 🗵 No whether the registrant (1) has filed all r uch shorter period that the registrant wa whether the registrant has submitted elections that chapter) during the preceding 12 m 2 whether the registrant is a large acceler initions of "large accelerated filer," "ac , Large accelerated filer ⊠ Emerging growth company □ A ccelerated filer Non-accelerated filer □ Smaller reporting company □ 2 2 2 ompany, indicate by checkmark if the ratandards provided pursuant to Section 1 2 for complying with any new or

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+Securities registered pursuant to section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.01 AM New York Stock Exchange Securities Registered Pursuant to Section 12(g) of the Act: None.
+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act. 🗵 Yes 🗆 No Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act. □ Yes ☒ No Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. ⊠ Yes □ No Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files). 🖾 Yes Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer ⊠ Emerging growth company □ Accelerated filer □ Non-accelerated filer □ Smaller reporting company □ If an emerging growth company, indicate by checkmark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \square Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
 7262(b)) by the registered public accounting firm that prepared or issued its audit report.